The Element In The Room

 The Element In The Room takes you on a rib-tickling, experiment-fuelled and irreverent adventure to explain the elements of science that other books ignore, with plenty of DIY demos that you can try at home.
 Order yours online using the links above – or buy it at one of our live shows and get it signed in person!

-Available in North America from 6th March 2018!
+Available in North America now!

 Why should I buy it?